 256.9685 Establishment of inpatient hospital payment system.

 Subd.
 1a.
 Administrative reconsideration.
 Notwithstanding sections 256B.04, subdivision 15, and 256D.03, subdivision 7, the commissioner shall establish an administrative reconsideration process for appeals of inpatient hospital services determined to be medically unnecessary.
-A physician or hospital may request a reconsideration of the decision that inpatient hospital services are not medically necessary by submitting a written request for review to the commissioner within 30 days after receiving notice of the decision.
 The reconsideration process shall take place prior to the procedures of subdivision 1b and shall be conducted by physicians that are independent of the case under reconsideration.
 A majority decision by the physicians is necessary to make a determination that the services were not medically necessary.

 Subd.
 1b.
 Appeal of reconsideration.
 Notwithstanding section 256B.72, the commissioner may recover inpatient hospital payments for services that have been determined to be medically unnecessary after the reconsideration and determinations.
 A physician or hospital may appeal the result of the reconsideration process by submitting a written request for review to the commissioner within 30 days after receiving notice of the action.
 The commissioner shall review the medical record and information submitted during the reconsideration process and the medical review agent's basis for the determination that the services were not medically necessary for inpatient hospital services.
 The commissioner shall issue an order upholding or reversing the decision of the reconsideration process based on the review.